Hospital doctor

 What it's like

-You might also lead a team of medical staff, manage a department or help train doctors.
+With experience, you may lead a team of medical staff, manage a department or help train doctors.

 Explore more information about this job